thartbm/DoubleDriftResetLimits/README.md

 # Double Drift Reset Limits

 R analyses and PsychoPy experiments to test limits to spontaneous resets in the double-drift illusion.
 We expected to see that resets of this illusion would be limited in space: the perceived position of the stimulus can't be more than some distance away from the real position.
-We actually find no limits, but rather a broad distribution of reset points over time.
+We actually find no struct limits, but rather a broad distribution of reset points over time.
+This may indicate that resets are triggered by events that are unrelated to the stimulus, such as distractions of attention.

 Here is the pre-print:

 [Measuring the double-drift illusion with hand trajectories](https://doi.org/10.1101/2021.08.06.455415)

-Accompanies the data in this Open Science Framework repository:
+And the data in this Open Science Framework repository:

 https://osf.io/72ndu/

+Look for the registered version of the project around January 23rd, 2022.
+This should have the version of the data and code at acceptance of the manuscript for publication in the Journal of Vision.

 ## "Running" Manuscript.Rmd